orbs-network/pbft-typescript/README.md

 - [V] Block interface {header}
 - [V] getNetworkMembersPKs(seed: string): string[]; // ordered
 - [V] getHeight should by async
+- [V] BlockUtils interface implement.
-- [ ] Decide on the Block interface
+- [V] Decide on the Block interface
-- [ ] BlockUtils - change the flow of requestNewBlock and validate => add pbft-bc into header, such as header.consensus{ consensus: "PBFT", prevBlockHash: "FA141232A}
+- [?]
+BlockUtils - change the flow of requestNewBlock and validate => add pbft-bc into header, such as header.consensus{ consensus: "PBFT", prevBlockHash: "FA141232A}
+- [V] Remove BlockStorage, instead cache the last committed block

 ## None Blockers